boa-dev/boa-dev.github.io/blog/2025-09-24-temporal-release/index.md

-Luckily, custom calendars and time zones were removed from the specification in the first half of 2024, so `temporal_rs` was able to remove that support, which greatly benefitted the entire API.
+Luckily, custom calendars and time zones were removed from the specification in the first half of 2024, so `temporal_rs` was able to remove that support, which greatly benefited the entire API.
 For instance, here's the same code in the 0.1 version of `temporal_rs`:

 ```rust